For urgent consular assistance call

 For longer stays, contact the Ministry of Transport (French) about local licences.

-You're nearly five times more likely to die in a motor vehicle accident in Tunisia than in Australia.
+You're more likely to die in a motor vehicle accident in Tunisia than in Australia.

 Driving in Tunisia can be hazardous due to: